VaishnaviBalaji/Arrhythmia/README.md

 **Dataset:** https://www.kaggle.com/shayanfazeli/heartbeat

 **MAIN_Arrhytmia_5fold.ipynb:**
-This is the main coding file that contains the proper preprocessing with appropriate comments, three deep learning neural network models with their evaluations, and acknowledgments
+This is the main coding file that contains the proper preprocessing with appropriate comments, three deep learning neural network models namely CNN, LSTM and GRU with their evaluations, and acknowledgments

 **Baseline_KNN.ipynb:**